PreXident/Replayer/README.txt

 ############

 1.4b
-Added mouse coordinates to province hover hint
+Added mouse coordinates to province hover hint (thx to sinkingmist for suggestion)

 1.4
 Colonial nations existing on game start should be displayed correctly